 Our Sustainable Business Risk Framework

-In a market environment, profitable business activities create economic value.
+In a properly regulated market environment, profitable business activities create economic value.
 Occasionally, however, they may also have adverse effects on the environment and certain vulnerable groups.
 If such impacts are ignored, they may pose a threat to societies’ long-term sustainable development.